 Shermans Dale is a somewhat small town located in the state of Pennsylvania.
 With a population of 5,332 people and just one neighborhood, Shermans Dale is the 279th largest community in Pennsylvania.

-Shermans Dale is a blue-collar town, with 37.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Shermans Dale is generally considered to be a blue-collar town.
+37.82% of the Shermans Dale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Shermans Dale is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Shermans Dale who work in office and administrative support (14.38%), healthcare suport services (9.43%), and business and financial occupations (7.15%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Shermans Dale is worth considering.